Cemetery Prices

 If the cemetery records indicate there may be a problem, Council will invoke the following process:

-• check all regulations are being met
+• check all regulations are being met;

-• check ground conditions
+• check ground conditions; and

 • check depth of remaining top cover.

 If Council has any doubt as to whether the burial can take place, you can pay a fee in advance and the ground in question will be opened for testing.
-Fees can be paid at our Cemetery Administrator’s Office.

 If the burial can go ahead, this fee will then be deducted from your overall balance.
-You will need to produce the grave paper before testing can be carriedout.

 If Council is certain that the burial cannot take place the Cemetery Manager’s decision is final.
 If you are unable to bury in an existing grave you will need to purchase a new grave.